 - Bring your camera.
 Take as many photos as you can during your visit, so you have a visual reminder of what you’ve seen.
 With a mixture of closeups and wide-angle photos, you’ll be able to relive your viewing as often as you want to make sure it’s the property for you.

 - Arrive early.
 Estate agents are busy people, and you might only have a 15-minute time slot for your viewing.
-Arriving 20-minutes early to your appointment means you’ll get a bit of extra time to soak up the neighborhood vibe, and check out the property’s exterior.
+Arriving 10 to 20 minutes early to your appointment means you’ll get a bit of extra time to soak up the neighborhood vibe, and check out the property’s exterior.

-No one wants to spend heaps of money restructuring a property they’ve just moved into, so keep an eye out for large cracks in the walls that may suggest large structural issues.
+No one wants to spend heaps of money restructuring a property they’ve just moved into, so keep an eye out for large cracks in the walls that may suggest more severe structural issues.
 If you do suspect any problems, it’s worth asking a surveyor to come and assess the building.
-They can update you on the wear and tear of the roof and the property’s foundations, and give you a general idea as to when you might have to invest some money into the property in the future.
+They can update you on the wear and tear of the roof and the property’s foundations.
+They may also give you a general idea of when you might have to invest some money into the property for repairs in the future.

 Dampness is an unwelcome addition to anybody’s house and is usually the result of inadequate ventilation in the building.
-You’ll be able to spot damp in a property pretty easily; look out for a musty smell, mildew on the walls, mold, or peeling wallpaper.
-Damp is one of those problems that can’t just be painted over, and finding the leading cause behind dampness isn’t always as easy as you might think.
+Look out for signs of water damage like a musty smell, mildew on the walls, mold, or peeling wallpaper.
+Water damage is one of those problems that can’t just be painted over, and finding the leading cause behind leak can be difficult and expensive.

-Older properties have been built to standards that are worlds away from those we have in the 21st century.
-It’s no surprise then that they can be home to mold, asbestos concrete, and lead paint, all of which are thought to cause serious health problems.
-Unfortunately, you’ll need to look into this yourself as most home inspections won’t point this out.
+Older properties have been built to standards that are decades older than current guidelines.
+Older homes can have mold, asbestos concrete, and lead paint – all of which are thought to cause serious health problems.
+Unfortunately, you’ll probably need to do a deep dive with a home inspection to locate these issues.

 Efficient windows and doors

-Before houses go on the market, owners try to make them look their best, for obvious value-increasing reasons.
-While a fresh lick of paint is nothing to worry about, pay attention to paint jobs that look like they’re trying to cover something up, like a crack in the ceiling, or mold on the walls.
+It’s completely normal for owners to try to make their property look its best to help it sell.
+While a fresh coat of paint is nothing to worry about, pay attention to paint jobs that look like they’re trying to cover something up, like a crack in the ceiling, or mold on the walls.

 Problematic outdoor spaces

-Many buyers make the mistake of not paying the garden the same attention as they do to the house itself.
-Gardens, and tall trees, in particular, can cause all sorts of problems in the future, so have a good look around and make sure they won’t pose a threat when you move in.
+Many buyers make the mistake of not paying the yard or garden the same attention as the house itself.
+Tall trees in particular can cause problems.
+Roots can break up the pavement around the home and heavy branches over the home could be hazardous if they broke.
+So have a good look around and make sure they won’t pose a threat when you move in.

-A property’s electrics and plumbing aren’t particularly easy to check out without lifting a few floorboards.
-If in doubt, a quick look over the electrical boxes is always worth a try, or you can even bring an electrician with you during a second viewing.
-Always make sure you flush the toilets and run the taps and shower to make sure the water pressure is up to scratch too.
+A property’s electrical and plumbing systems aren’t particularly easy to check out without lifting a few floorboards.
+When in doubt, a quick look over the electrical boxes is always worth a try, or you can even bring an electrician with you during a second viewing.
+Always make sure you flush the toilets, run the faucets and shower to make sure the water pressure is up to scratch too.

 It’s easy to get carried away when visiting a property you like.
-Even if you think this house is perfect, some important factors can’t be see with the naked eye.
+Even if you think the house is perfect, some important factors can’t be seen with the naked eye.
 The following questions are essential to ask at every house viewing.

 - How long has the property been on the market?
-Compare the length of the listing to similar homes nearby.
+Compare the listing to similar homes nearby.
 If it’s been on the market for too long it’s worth looking into why, as it could indicate hidden problems.
 Anything over three months especially should ring alarm bells.

 - What are the neighbors and the neighborhood like?
 No matter how perfect a house is, it’s crucial that you like the surrounding area.
 Whether you’re looking for a quiet and family-friendly area or somewhere vibrant with good nightlife, look into it.
 Property owners can have invaluable information about what life is like in that particular neighborhood.
 Our listings also have insights from locals to help you to understand different communities a little better.